 Recovery is part of training

 And while we’re at breaks: Recovery is not the absence of training, but just as much a part of your training as the set of biceps curls.
 Because the muscles do not grow during training, but during the regeneration phase.
 All the small micro traumas caused by muscle strain stimulate muscle growth.
 Therefore the question is important, how often you should train per week.

 To fully exploit your personal muscle growth limit you need the optimal fitness equipment.
 Our recommendations for hypertrophy training are our professional fitness bands – especially the alphaband Set PRO.
 Please remember, consistent and challenging training is the most important factor for growth.
 Our bands are super portable and can be used anywhere.
 It is all you need for serious strength training!

-At the end of the day, there are many theories and models.
-Some are actually relatively useful and one has even been backed by a study.
-But you shouldn’t get hung up on these values because they describe the genetic potential of building muscle mass under optimal conditions and continuous training.
-And these training conditions can, as far as I am aware, only be met by professional bodybuilders that can dedicate a lot of time and invest a bunch of money on their training regimen because marketing deals and other business models alow them to worry about nothing else.
-To reach your natural limit it takes complete dedication and focus.
-This is not a hobby but a way of life!
-Never miss a workout, perfect diet, sufficient regeneration and sleep, push your body to its limits every time – not a lot of people can and will actually do that.
+The bottom line is that there are many theories and models.
+Some are even relatively meaningful and one has even been proven by a study.
+However, one should not pay too much attention to these values, because they describe the genetic potential to build muscle mass under optimal conditions and continuous training.
+As far as I know, this is only true for professional bodybuilders who dedicate a lot of time and money to their work through advertising contracts or other business models.
+In my opinion, complete devotion is necessary to reach one’s natural limits.
+This is then no longer a hobby but a lifestyle!
+No training can be cancelled, perfect nutrition, sufficient regeneration and sleep, pushing the body to its limits again and again, not everyone can and wants that.

 What do you think?

-Are all the muscles that you see on Youtube, Facebook, and Instagram real?
-Or are these guys just pushing air?
+Are all the muscles you see on Youtube, Facebook or Instagram really real?
+Or are they blanks?